 - Pain in the hand and fingers.
 The pain may: be intermittent or constant; worsen at night; worsen with increased use of the hand; radiate from the hand to the forearm or shoulder.

 The carpal tunnel is a narrow passageway in the wrist that is surrounded by bones and ligaments.
-Through it run tendons that move the fingers and the median nerve, which is responsible for both sensation and movement in the hand, thumb, index finger, middle finger and ring finger.
+Running through the carpal tunnel are tendons that move the fingers and the median nerve, which is responsible for both sensation and movement in the hand, thumb, index finger, middle finger and ring finger.

-Factors that increase the likelohood of developing CTS include:
+Factors that increase the likelihood of developing CTS include:

 - Female gender